rsoesemann/salesforce-isv-cockpit/README.md

 From there you can either build Unlocked Packages from it or even push it into a Packaging org using the deployMetadata.sh script.

 Feel free to fork the repo and extend it.
 We would love to get improvements as Pull Request from you.
 Or create issues when you find a problem but don't want to fix it on your own.

+---
+> NOTE: This app has a [younger brother for regular Customer orgs](https://github.com/rsoesemann/salesforce-isv-cockpit) that want to receive, store and proactivly manage their org's error emails in a more professional way.